Skip to content

 There is only one Emergency Room/Trauma Nursing degree program offered at Loyola University Chicago.
 It is a sizable, private, four-year institution that is not for profit.
 2020 saw the graduation of two emergency room/trauma nursing students, who received two certificates.

-4. Graduate Certificate in Practices in Trauma Recovery by Widener Universit
+4. Graduate Certificate in Practices in Trauma Recovery by Widener University

 The online Graduate Certificate in Practices in Trauma Recovery degree offers a cost-effective way to learn to deal with people and communities who have been affected by trauma.
 Our support staff will work with you through the course of the program to make sure you are receiving the most affordable education possible